Ravincroft's Retribution - 1. Leaving Home

 ‘Already ringing,’ Jayden said.

 ‘Lia, I threw my towel and pillow from this morning in the back, can you grab them please.’
-Lia brought the things to Ren who ripped off the pillow slip throwing the pillow aside.
+Lia brought the things to Ren who peeled off the pillow slip throwing the pillow aside.
 ‘Help, could you?
 I’m going to need two hands.’

 ‘Ooh…do I have to?’
 Lia screwed up her nose.

-‘Come on, Lia, please, I can’t do this on my own.’
+‘Come on, Lia, please, I can’t do this alone.’

 ‘It’s just thin skin, Lia.
 Please, ease it out—that’s it.’